 The issuance of a patent is not conclusive as to its inventorship, scope, validity or enforceability, and our patents may not cover our product candidates or may be challenged in the courts or patent offices in the United States and abroad.
 We may be subject to a third party pre-issuance submission of prior art to the USPTO, or become involved in opposition, derivation, revocation, reexamination, post-grant review, or PGR, and inter partes review, or IPR, or other similar proceedings in the USPTO or foreign patent offices challenging our patent rights.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to validity of our patents, for example, we cannot be certain that there is no invalidating prior art, of which we or our licensors and the patent examiner were unaware during prosecution.
 There is no assurance that all potentially relevant prior art relating to our patents and patent applications has been found.
-There is also no assurance that there is not prior art of which we are aware, but which we do not believe affects the validity or enforceability of a claim in our patents and patent applications, which may, nonetheless, ultimately be found to affect the validity or enforceability of a claim.
-An adverse determination in any such submission, proceeding or litigation could reduce the scope of, or invalidate or render unenforceable, our patent rights, allow third parties to commercialize our product candidates and compete directly with us, without payment to us.
+There is also no assurance that there is not prior art of which we are aware, but which we do not believe affects the validity or enforceability of a claim.
+An adverse determination in our patents and patent applications, which may, nonetheless, ultimately be found to affect the validity or enforceabile, our patent rights, allow third parties to commercialize our product candidates and compete directly with us, without payment to us.
 Such loss of patent rights, loss of exclusivity or in patent claims being narrowed, invalidated or held unenforceable could limit our ability to stop others from using or commercializing similar or identical technology and products, or limit the duration of the patent protection of our product candidates.
-Such proceedings also may result in substantial cost and require significant implications is threatened, regardless of the outcome, it could dissuade companies from collaborating with us to licen
+Such proceedings also may result in substantial cost and require significant time from our scientists and management, even if the eventual outcome is favorable to us.
+In addition, if the breadth or strength of protection provided by our patents and patent applications is threatened, regardless of the outcome, it could di